-The Institute of Development Studies has published its Annual Review 2016 – a special one marking our 50th anniversary.
+The Institute of Development Studies has published its Annual Review 2017 – with a focus on its unique approach to development through ‘engaged excellence’.

 The Annual Review offers readers the opportunity to: